With household bills rising from April 1st, you can find help and support on our cost of living webpages

 During this time, residents and visitors are encouraged to keep visiting the shopping centre and supporting local retailers.
 There will be plenty of activities and events taking place in The Strand over the year, with something for everyone.

-Barker Proudlove, is responsible for letting space within The Strand.
-If you would like to find out more about the opportunities and spaces available, please contact Jon (jon@barkerproudlove.co.uk) who will be able to provide you with more information.
+Barker Proudlove is responsible for letting space within The Strand.
+If you would like to find out more about the opportunities and units available, please contact jon@barkerproudlove.co.uk who will be able to provide you with more information.

 There is a website for the transformation project that can be accessed at Bootle Strand (sefton.gov.uk) which will be updated on a regular basis and there will be regular updates on social media.
 The Project Team can also be contacted at strandfuture@sefton.gov.uk or through the Sefton Councils Contact Centre on 0345 140 0845.

-Any community engagement we do as part of the Strand Transformation will be closely linked to the Bootle Area Action Plan process.
+Any community engagement we do as part of the Bootle Town Centre Transformation Project will be closely linked to the Bootle Area Action Plan process.

 No, there are no plans to demolish the Triad or Strand House as part of this project.

-This is still being discussed.
 In the conversations we have had with local people and Centre users many have stated that they want the shopping area roof to remain.
+There are currently no plans to remove the roof from those areas of the Strand Shopping Centre that are not being demolished.

-The planning application, which was submitted in October 2024, is for a community hub but, as per the consultation, we are currently working with partners and engaging with potential occupiers/tenants to identify options for this space - this includes undertaking a feasibility study for an integrated health and social care hub.
+The planning application, which was submitted in October 2024, is for a community hub but we are currently working with partners and engaging with potential occupiers/tenants to identify options for this space - this includes undertaking a feasibility study for an integrated health and social care hub.

 Any potential offer at the Strand would complement, not duplicate, existing offers within the community.

-In addition it should be noted that the former M&S will include smaller lettable retail units to the northern elevation which would front on to the new Mons Square.
-An occupier strategy for the lower ground floor is being worked on.
+The former M&S unit will also include smaller lettable retail units which would front on to the new Mons Square.
+An occupier strategy for the lower ground floor is being developed.

 We have appointed a consultant who specialises in inclusive design and the design team has made sure that accessibility requirements have been considered throughout the whole process.
 Further work is planned with groups who have particular needs to make sure that all visitors can access and use the new town centre with ease.